 Over time, exposing yourself to the same delightful scent can train your brain that it is time for sleep.
-You can either try sprinkling any of the above scents on your pillow, or using a plug-in, non-flame delivery option.
+One popular option is to add the essential oil form of these scents into a diffuser at bedtime.

 Of course, all of the snacks, supplements, and scents discussed above are not prescriptive.
 Rather, they are options that many have found helpful when it comes to sleeping with lower back pain.